gacela-project/gacela-project.com/content/docs/bootstrap.md

         // Remove the cache from Gacela when Gacela::bootstrap() is executed,
         // this is very handy for some integration tests.
         ->setCacheEnabled(false)

-        // Define a custom cache directory if cache is enabled.
-        ->setCacheDirectory('var/custom-cache-directory')

         // Define your project namespace resolve gacela classes with priorities.
         ->setProjectNamespaces(['App'])